 In the case of a suspension where the pupil's total number of suspended days is more than 5 but less than 16 school days within a term, if parents make representations, the Local Governing Body will consider suspensions within 50 school days of receiving the notice of suspension.
-In the absence of any representations from parents, the governing board will consider the reinstatement on their own.

-Where a suspension will take a pupil's total number of school days out of school above five but less than 15 for the term, and parents have not requested a governing board meeting, the governing board will not be required to consider the pupil's reinstatement but it will have the power to do so if it deems it appropriate.
+Where a suspension will take a pupil's total number of school days out of school above five but less than 15 for the term, and parents have not requested a governing body meeting, the governing body will not be required to consider the pupil's reinstatement but it will have the power to do so if it deems it appropriate.
 Where a suspension will not bring a pupil's total number of days of suspension or permanent exclusion to more than five days in a term, the Local Governing Body will consider all representations made by parents; however, they cannot direct the reinstatement of the pupil and it is not required to arrange a meeting with parents.